DEFRA/cyltfr-acceptance-tests/README.md

 `$ git push -u origin feature/jira-ticket-number-123 or fix/name-of-branch`

+stage, commit and push as follows (before pushing anything to branch, its recommended you run `npm run lint` script to check linting as this may be checked in the CI pipeline and prevent the tests from running if errors are detected)

+`$ git add -A` (for all files) or `$ git add [file name]`

+`$ git commit -m "Some descriptive info"`

+`$ git push`

-stage, commit and push until branch ready to merge pull request via git, request review, merge
+Once you are happy all the changes required are ready to be merged, raise a pull request via git, request review, merge

 switch to development branch and git pull